HelpGiveThanks/Help/helpScreenText/actionlog-specific-action.md

 65. Moves focus to Timer window.
 66. Moves focus to Specific Actions window (above left).
 67. Activates specific-action status tags and group tags menu.
 Turns green (light gray) when this tag menu is selected.
 68. Activates specific-action group tags order menu.
 Turns green (light gray) when this tag menu is selected.
 69. Activates specific-action group tags find menu.
 Turns green (light gray) when this tag menu is selected.
 ?.
 This button you clicked to open this help window.
-70. Current timer�s label.
+70. Current timer's label.
 71. Click these buttons to find all specific actions tagged with a group tag.
 You can click more than one group button at a time.
-This feature is useful for clustering all a group�s specific actions no matter which status tag you�ve applied to them.
+This feature is useful for clustering all a group's specific actions no matter which status tag you've applied to them.
 For example, you could cluster daily actions followed complete actions to get a sense of how a particular group of actions are proceeding.
 72. Sorts list by order number you assign.
 Items with same order number, or with no order number, are ordered alphabetically.
 73. Sorts list alphabetically.